Fentanyl Detox Treatment

 Some of the side effects associated with fentanyl include drowsiness, lightheadness, dry mouth, nausea, sweating, depressed breathing, diarrhea, constipation, urination troubles, hallucinations and confusion.
 Women who are pregnant run the risk of passing the fentanyl drug onto their unborn babies, while mothers who are nursing run the risk passing the fentanyl drug onto their newborns via their breast milk.

-Fentanyl Medical Detox
+Getting Help with Fentanyl Medical Drug Detox and Treatment

 When a user first stops using fentanyl, it is the most severe.
 Withdrawal symptoms vary from anxiety and confusion, insomnia and hot flashes to severe abdominal pain, loss of appetite and night sweats.
 Users may also experience constipation, body muscle aches, tremors and increased breathing.
 These symptoms can be scary, which is why many doctors suggest that users undergo medical detox.